eltitomanolo/apuntes-cursos-programacion/Curso SQL en DataCamp.md

 WHERE release_year = 1994
 OR release_year = 2000;

-SELECT title    # se pueden conbinar los OR y los AND, OJO porque hay reglas de precedenica FROM films
+SELECT title    # se pueden combinar los OR y los AND, OJO porque hay reglas de precedencia FROM films
 WHERE (release_year >= 1990 AND release_year < 2000)
 AND (certification = 'PG' OR certification = 'R');